kuntau/ccpweb/_i18n/en/terms.md

-1. Datuk Bandar Kuala Lumpur has allocated a fixed number of monthly parking passes available for purchase to be used at the Parking Spaces.
+1. Yang Dipertua Jasin has allocated a fixed number of monthly parking passes available for purchase to be used at the Parking Spaces.
 Sale of the Monthly Pass is subjected to availability and is sold on a first come first serve basis.
 2. The Monthly Passes are valid for a minimum period of one (1) month and a maximum period of three (3) months.
 3. Any User interested in purchasing a Monthly Pass must submit an application to us no less than 5 Working Days before the day of intended use.
 4. Once the application has been approved, the User must make the necessary payments before the expiry of 48 hours from the time an approval notification is sent by us.
 All approvals are discretionary, final and cannot be challenged for any reason whatsoever.